tanboonjoon/main/docs/DeveloperGuide.md

 * Users are not recommended to edit the config file directly even if they are advanced user
 * This is to prevent user from breaking the programs.
 Command such as freetime retrieve values found in the config file.
 * If keyname in the config are changed inappropriately, taskforce will be unable to retrieve those values assign to the keyname.
-* taskforce is design to reset both config.json and savedata.xml if they do not follow the proper format (e.g keyname).
+* Taskforce is design to reset both config.json and savedata.xml if they do not follow the proper format (e.g keyname).
 * Both new user and advanced user are encourged to use the UI, mainly config command and Cd command to modify the location of savedata or changing the setting of the taskForce.

 <!-- @@author A0135768R -->